tfairch2/Course-Common-Files/Review/Common-errors.md

 # Common programming errors

+## Backwards assignment

+Let's say we have two variables: number, and newNumber.
+We want to assign the variable number, the value from newNumber.

+A common mistake is this:

+        newNumber = number;

+This actually does the *opposite* - it assigns the variable newNumber the value of the variable number.

+The correct way is this:

+        number = newNumber;

+The LHS (Left-hand side) of the = sign should be the *variable having its value changed*.

+The RHS (right-hand side) of the = sign is the *value* being assigned.

+---

 ## It can't be both...

 When using an if statement with multiple sub-expressions, it can be easy to mix up when to use && and when to use ||.